Rightpoint/RZVinyl/README.md

 Add the following to your Podfile:

 ```
-pod RZVinyl, '~> 0.1'
+pod RZVinyl
 ```

 To exclude RZImport extensions, use the `Core` subspec:

 ```
-pod RZVinyl/Core, '~> 0.1'
+pod RZVinyl/Core
 ```

 RZVinyl follows semantic versioning conventions.
 As newer versions are released, you will need to update the version spec in your Podfile as necessary.
 See the [release history](https://github.com/Raizlabs/RZVinyl/releases) for version information and release notes.